Spark-Studio-3D/SparkStudio_18650_Project/README.md

 ...as well as many other vendors on EBay and AliExpress.
 Sadly, the manufcturer's name and part number are not in evidence.
 Match the image in PCB_Photo.png for positive identification.

-It can be configured for any number of 18650 cells up to the size limits of your 3d printer.
+This box can be configured for any number of 18650 cells up to the size limits of your 3d printer.

 The BOSL2 Library is required for this project.  <https://github.com/revarbat/BOSL2>